Azure/WALinuxAgent/README.md

 `https_proxy` (for `https` requests) environment variables.
 Due to limitations of Python, the agent *does not* support HTTP proxies requiring authentication.

+Similarly, the Agent will bypass the proxy if the environment variable `no_proxy` is set.

 Note that the way to define those environment variables for the Agent service varies across different distros.
 For distros that use systemd, a common approach is to use Environment or EnvironmentFile in the [Service] section of the service definition, for example using an override or a drop-in file (see "systemctl edit" for overrides).